ljtechdotca/next-examples/README.md

 # Next.js Examples

-This is a collection of open source Next.js applications I've created.
+A collection of Next.js projects.

-Feel free to learn from them or PR any issues you have with my code.